Skip to content

 Menu

-Xanthine Oxidase Inhibitor — Urate-Lowering Therapy Pregnancy: Inadequate evidence of safety in human pregnancy; use only when there is no safer alternative and the disease carries risk to mother or unborn child.
+Xanthine Oxidase Inhibitor — Urate-Lowering Therapy Pregnancy: There is inadequate evidence of safety in human pregnancy, although allopurinol has been in wide use for many years without apparent ill consequence.
+Use in pregnancy only when there is no safer alternative and when the disease itself carries risk for the mother or unborn child.
+Allopurinol and oxipurinol are excreted in human breast milk and allopurinol during breastfeeding is not recommended.

 Allopurinol